KadeWidler235585/Project_Porfolio_Kade_Widler/NLP_porfolio/group_21_model_card.md

 - Rare emotions like anger or disgust are harder to detect for the model

 **Specific Use Cases**
-- Media companies assistance with sentiment analysis on social media and comments
+- Media companie's assistance with sentiment analysis on social media and comments
 - Understanding customer emotions in feedback or reviews for companies

 ---